00Pratik-Biswas00/Front_End_Projects/Forms-and-Form-Validation-CSI-Assignment1/form-without-third-party-libraries/README.md

 #### Sections that can be improved further:

-1. For the Phone number part, you can use npm i react-phone-number-input to get the country codes.
+1. For the Phone number part, you can use `npm i react-phone-number-input` to get the country codes.
-2. For the Country and city parts, you can use npm i country-state-city to get detailed names.
+2. For the Country and city parts, you can use `npm i country-state-city` to get detailed names.

-# Getting Started with Create React App
+# Getting Started with Cloning the Repo

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+1. Open your VS code.
+(Make sure git is installed)
+2. Go to the terminal.
+3. Paste the link -> gh repo clone 00Pratik-Biswas00/Front_End_Projects

+## Go the project directory

+As multiple projects are there in this repo, you have to go to the main directory of that project.
+For that, in the terminal write ->

+### 1. `cd Forms-and-Form-Validation-CSI-Assignment1`

+### 2. `cd form-without-third-party-libraries`

 ## Available Scripts

 In the project directory, you can run:

-### `npm start`
+### `npm run start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.